rokibhasansagar/tranSkadooSH/README.md

 5. Go to line #32, #33 & #34.
 After 'FTPHost=', 'FTPUser=' & 'FTPPass=', Enter your FTP server account information without any spaces.

 ### Now run `./compress.bash` from within the directory
+PS: Don't forget to `chmod +x compress.bash magic.sh` at first then run the script